 Regardless of the volume of a keyword, if you can capture the intent behind that search in your content, you can get more conversions that running after high volumes.
 The people that come in contact with your brand will be at different stages of awareness.
 Some will not even be aware of the problem – they’re at the completely unaware stage.
 Others will be in one of these stages:

 - Product aware

 - Most aware

-The most aware is the easiest to convert because they are searching for your exact brand name or product.
-The take home you should have is that regardless of the stage your potentials are in, your content should get and engage them.
+The most aware are the easiest to convert because they are searching for your exact brand name or product.
+The take-home you should have is that regardless of the stage your potentials are in, your content should get and engage them.